-- Make sure the remote controller is within 0.5 m of the aircraft during linking. - The remote controller will automatically unlink from an aircraft if a new remote controller is linked to the same aircraft - Turn off Bluetooth and Wi-Fi when using OcuSync 2.0 video transmission connection.
-Otherwise, they may affect the video transmission.
+- Make sure the remote controller is within 0.5 m of the aircraft during linking. - The remote controller will automatically unlink from an aircraft if a new remote controller is linked to the same aircraft. - Turn off Bluetooth and Wi-Fi of the mobile device for optimal video transmission.